tgvashworth/sparksvg/README.md

 ### circle.svg

 The `circle.svg` redraws itself when the page is resized, so it's always looking smart.
+Excepting in buggy Firefox, where it can't get its height properly and tries to guess.

 ```html
 <embed src="//sparksvg.me/circle.svg?0,4,7,10,8,12,9,7,3,0" type="image/svg+xml"></embed>